 The System's actuarial investment return assumption is 5.0%.
 The allocation of assets among equity and fixed income securities in the future may have a significant impact on actual investment performance.
-Actual investment return for the fiscal year ended June 30, 2014 was 17.27% which matched the composite benchmark.
+The actual investment return, net of investment expenses, for the fiscal year ended June 30, 2015 was 5.47% while the composite benchmark return was 5.55%.